ShaheenHossain/eagle-12.1/doc/reference/data.rst

 Shortcuts
 =========

-Because some important structural models of Eagle ERP are complex and involved, data files provide shorter alternatives to defining them using :ref:`record tags <reference/data/record>`:
+Because some important structural models of Eagle are complex and involved, data files provide shorter alternatives to defining them using :ref:`record tags <reference/data/record>`: